supun-kanda/distributed-p2p/readme.txt

-Change the directory to src/main/java folder
+Change the directory to repository root and run the following command sh build.sh

-javac  Neighbour.java  BootstrapServer.java
-java BootstrapServer

-Change the directory to src/main/java folder
+Change the directory to src/main/java folder and start the BootstrapServer java BootstrapServer

-javac Node.java Neighbour.java
-java Node

-Start the FTP server by changing the directory to src/main/java folder and then, javac FtpServer.java java Server
+Change the directory to src/main/java folder and start a Node java Node

-search command using command line for the node

-ser <Search Query>
+search command using command line for the node ser <Search Query>

 example
 ser FAST